mkkellogg/GaussianSplats3D/README.md

 | `renderer` | Pass an instance of a Three.js `Renderer` to the viewer, otherwise it will create its own.
 Defaults to `undefined`.
 | `camera` | Pass an instance of a Three.js `Camera` to the viewer, otherwise it will create its own.
 Defaults to `undefined`.
 | `useBuiltInControls` | Tells the viewer to use its own camera controls.
 Defaults to `true`.
+| `listenToKeyEvents` | Tells the viewer to enable key controls, needs `useBuiltInControls` enabled to take effect.
+Defaults to `true`.
 | `ignoreDevicePixelRatio` | Tells the viewer to pretend the device pixel ratio is 1, which can boost performance on devices where it is larger, at a small cost to visual quality.
 Defaults to `false`.
 | `gpuAcceleratedSort` | Tells the viewer to use a partially GPU-accelerated approach to sorting splats.
 Currently this means pre-computation of splat distances from the camera is performed on the GPU.
 It is recommended that this only be set to `true` when `sharedMemoryForWorkers` is also `true`.
 Defaults to `false` on mobile devices, `true` otherwise.
 | `enableSIMDInSort` | Enable the usage of SIMD WebAssembly instructions for the splat sort.
 Default is `true`.